draios/grafana-sysdig-datasource/README.md

 ![grafana-import-sysdig-dashboards](https://user-images.githubusercontent.com/5033993/36926796-684fb0ac-1e2e-11e8-9769-541d2fd857b0.gif)

+### 4. Create your panels

+With the Sysdig datasource installed you can add your custom panels.

+**NOTE** In Sysdig, number panels, bar charts and histograms display aggregated data (i.e. a single data point across the entire time window).
+By default, Grafana loads time series and then apply an additional aggregation to data points to calculate a single value (displayed in the Singlestat panel for instance).

+In order to maintain the same aggregation mechanism and precision offered by Sysdig API, you can create panels with the "Fetch single data point" flag turned on.
+This will instruct the datasource to make an aggregated data request to the API.

 ## Current limitations

 The Sysdig datasource is in beta version.
 We'll iterate quickly to make it more complete and robust, in the meanwhile you might encounter some issues.
 Here is a list of known limitations:

-1. First off, we'll try to support a wider range of Grafana versions, for now we tested the datasource with Grafana 4.6 and 5.0.
-If you're using other versions of Grafana, we'll be happy to make it working for you!
+1. The datasource has been tested with Grafana 4.6 and the latest release (5.1).
+If you're using other versions of Grafana, we'll be happy to add it to the testing suite!
 2. [Templating](http://docs.grafana.org/reference/templating/) is not supported yet, but will come soon
 3. We'll leverage [annotations](http://docs.grafana.org/reference/annotations/) to show Sysdig events, but we don't support it just yet
-4. With Grafana you can enter any arbitrary [time range](http://docs.grafana.org/reference/timerange/), but data will be fetched according to retention and granularity restrictions as explained in this [Sysdig Support page](https://support.sysdig.com/hc/en-us/articles/204889655)
-5. [Singlestat](http://docs.grafana.org/features/panels/singlestat/) is available, but Grafana will apply an additional aggregation on top of the time and group aggregation Sysdig applies.
-For this reason, numbers might not match what you see in Sysdig
-6. Grafana supports [tables](http://docs.grafana.org/features/panels/table_panel/), but they are very different from [Sysdig tables](https://support.sysdig.com/hc/en-us/articles/204259479-Customize-Panels).
-For this reason, importing Sysdig dashboards will not create table panels
+4. Grafana supports [tables](http://docs.grafana.org/features/panels/table_panel/), but they are quiet different from [Sysdig tables](https://support.sysdig.com/hc/en-us/articles/204259479-Customize-Panels).
+For this reason, importing Sysdig dashboards will not create table panels.
+This might not be true forever...
-7. Topology panels are not supported in Grafana, so importing Sysdig dashboards will ignore these panels
+5. Topology panels are not supported in Grafana, so importing Sysdig dashboards will ignore these panels
+6. With Grafana you can enter any arbitrary [time range](http://docs.grafana.org/reference/timerange/), but data will be fetched according to retention and granularity restrictions as explained in this [Sysdig Support page](https://support.sysdig.com/hc/en-us/articles/204889655)
-8. Sysdig doesn't support exponential y-axis scale
+7. Sysdig doesn't support exponential y-axis scale

 ## Support / Community